 Last Monday, the Supreme Court issued its decision in Kahler v.
 Kansas and upheld Kansas’s significant narrowing of the insanity defense.
-Justice Kagan—joined by the five conservative justices—wrote for the majority, rejecting Kahler’s claim that Kansas had impermissibly narrowed the insanity defense such that it violated due process.
+Justice Kagan—joined by the five conservative Justices—wrote for the majority, rejecting Kahler’s claim that Kansas had impermissibly narrowed the insanity defense such that it violated due process.

 The insanity defense has a rich history in the Anglo-American tradition but its form has changed over time and current state law is a patchwork.
 The most influential formulation of the insanity defense is M’Naghten’s Rule, set forth in England in 1843.
 Under M’Naghten, insanity is a complete defense (1) when a defendant’s illness leaves him unable to distinguish right from wrong (moral capacity) or (2) when a defendant’s illness leaves him unable to understand the nature or quality of his act (cognitive capacity).
 In the case of murder, a defendant who lacks only moral capacity understands that he is killing another person but—because of mental illness—believes that the killing is morally justified, perhaps because he has a delusion that God has decreed it.
 A defendant who has the moral capacity but lacks cognitive capacity knows that it would be morally wrong to murder but does not understand that he is killing a person, for example because he has a delusion that the victim is a dragon.

 Kahler, who shot his estranged wife, her grandmother, and his two daughters, claimed that mental illness prevented him from knowing right from wrong when he pulled the trigger.
 But Kansas, by statute, allows mental illness as a defense only when it prevented the defendant from having the “culpable mental state required as an element of the crime charged” and did not allow for a moral incapacity defense.
-Thus, only the dragon-slayer – and neither the killer acting according to a deific decree nor Kahler—would have a defense of insanity in Kansas.
+Thus, only the dragon-slayer – and not the killer acting according to a deific decree nor Kahler—would have a defense of insanity in Kansas.

 Though the majority and Justice Breyer’s dissent both undertake a historical analysis to answer this question, they reach different conclusions.
 Kagan agrees that the insanity defense – in some form—has been recognized for centuries but rejects the argument that there is a “single canonical formulation of legal insanity.”
 She points to the volitional capacity test—commonly added to M’Naghten beginning in the mid-19thcentury— that allowed defendants to escape liability if their crime was the result of irresistible impulses and the later innovation to simply ask whether the criminal act was the product of the defendant’s mental illness, among other variations.
 Thus, she finds only a general principle, which Kansas’s narrowed insanity defense does not violate.
 She argues that this is strengthened by the fact that Kansas allows mental illness generally to be accounted for at sentencing.